KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 2. Otherwise, move on to [prioritizing the issue](#4-prioritization-of-issues).
 Assign the appropriate priority label to the issue, add the appropriate comments to the issue, and remove the `needs-triage` label.

 ## 4. Prioritization of issues
-[ANUPAM TO REVIEW THIS AND PROVIDE NECESSARY INPUT]
 In general bugs and feature request issues should be labeled with a priority.

 This is the most difficult thing with triaging issues since it requires a lot of knowledge, context and experience before being able to think of and start feel comfortable adding a certain priority label.